 Seek emergency medical care if you have any of these symptoms.
 If left untreated, blood clots in pregnancy can be life-threatening for the mother and fetus.

-How Are Blood Clots Treated In Pregnancy?
+How Are Blood Clots Diagnosed and Treated In Pregnancy?

 Blood clots in pregnancy are treated with anticoagulants (blood thinners) such as unfractionated heparin or low molecular weight heparin (LMWH).
 Heparin is administered through subcutaneous injections (under the skin) on the abdomen.
 Your doctor will show you how to do these injections and prescribe doses based on individual factors (9).